ycpcs/cs201-fall2014/lectures/lecture11.md

 The algorithm is called bubble sort because large elements "bubble" towards the end of the array.

 To implement this algorithm as a generic method, we need a type parameter to represent the type of the elements.
 We'll call this parameter **E**.
-Since the algorithm will need to compare adjacent elements, we will require that **E** is a type which is a subtype of the **Comparable\<E\>** interface:
+Since the algorithm will need to compare adjacent elements, we will require that **E** is a type which is a subtype of the **Comparable&lt;E&gt;** interface:

 {% highlight java %}
 public static<E extends Comparable<E>> void bubbleSort(E[] arr) {